didiersmith/steve/chapters/revelations.md

 ---

-A few minutes into the walk, Stacy's relentless questioning and flattery had already caused their security escorts to relax their guard and become more akin to tour guides.
+Thank goodness for Stacy.
+A few minutes into their walk, her relentless questioning and flattery had already caused their security escorts to relax their guard and become more akin to tour guides.

 "What's that?"
 Stacy asked, pointing at the escalator in front of them.